nuagenetworks/nuage-metroae/Documentation/AWS.md

 - internal_ctrl_ip: The ip address to be assigned to the data interfaces on the VSC itself.
 This internal address can be NATed to the real address of the bare-metal host using iptables rules.

 #### Alternative Specification for NSGv Only Deployments
-If you'd like to deploy only NSGv (no other components), then MetroAG can optionally provision a suitable VPC.
+If you'd like to deploy only NSGv (no other components), then MetroAE can optionally provision a suitable VPC.
 Add the following configuration to the mynsgvs section of build_vars.yml for each NSGv:

     provision_vpc: {
         cidr: "10.4.0.0/16",